-There’s nothing folkloric about a child christened Female (pronounced fuh-MALL-ee) if the parents understood full well what they were doing when they ponied up with the name.
+There's nothing folkloric about a child christened Female (pronounced fuh-MALL-ee) if the parents understood full well what they were doing when they decided on the name.
 A classic example of non-folkloric use is found in the 1981 movie pilot of the TV series Cagney & Lacey.
-A prostitute gives her name to the desk sergeant but, as he’s not familiar with fuh-MALL-ee, he asks her to spell it.
-“F-E-M-A-L-E,” she offers.
-“That’s Female,” he says in disbelief.
-“Yeah, well my parents had twelve kids,” responds the woman.
-“By the time they got to me they’d run out of names.”
+A prostitute gives her name to the desk sergeant but, as he's not familiar with fuh-MALL-ee, he asks her to spell it.
+"F-E-M-A-L-E," she offers.
+"That's Female," he says in disbelief.
+"Yeah, well my parents had twelve kids," responds the woman.
+"By the time they got to me they'd run out of names."

-A properly folkloric version of the fuh-MALL-ee tale would have it that the parents saw the “name” on the baby’s bracelet.
+A properly folkloric version of the fuh-MALL-ee tale would have it that the parents saw the "name" on the baby's bracelet.
 Not being able to read well, they sounded it out badly, it fell on their ears prettily, and thus Baby was named.
-Alternatively, they interpreted what was written on the bracelet as the hospital having already named their child and the matter now being out of their hands.
+Alternatively, they interpreted what was written on the bracelet as the hospital's having already named their child and the matter now being out of their hands.

 Real-life fuh-MALL-ees are beside the point; what matters is how they came by the name.